Formal category theory in $\infty$-equipments I: Introduction

 \subsection{Acknowledgements}

-I am indebted to Lennart Meier, my PhD supervisor.
-His invaluable comments, insightful discussions, review of drafts, and above all, his support by granting me the freedom to explore my research interests in the realm of higher formal category theory, have been of great importance in shaping this article.
-During my visit to the Johns Hopkins University in the spring of 2023, I had many fruitful conversations with Emily Riehl regarding the contents of this paper.
-I would like to thank her once again for these sessions, her sharing of expertise, and the hospitality extended to me during my stay in Baltimore.
-During the writing of this paper, the author was funded by the Dutch Research Council (NWO) through the grant ``The interplay of orientations and symmetry'', grant no. OCENW.KLEIN.364.
+The theory in this article formed a part of my Ph.D. thesis, and I would like to express my gratitude towards my advisor, Lennart Meier, for the helpful comments and discussions on the contents of this paper.
+During a visit to Johns Hopkins University in the spring of 2023, I had many fruitful conversations with Emily Riehl regarding the research presented in this article.
+I would like to thank her once again for these discussions and the new insights they provided.
+The author was funded by the Dutch Research Council (NWO) through the grant ``The interplay of orientations and symmetry'', grant no. OCENW.KLEIN.364.